-From 2011-12 to 2014-15, Snyder assisted in helping the Huskers rack up nine All-America honors.
+From 2011-12 to 2015-16, Snyder assisted in helping the Huskers rack up 12 All-America honors.
 James Green earned All-America accolades four times, while Robert Kokesh ended his career as a three-time All-American.
 Josh Ihnen earned All-America status in 2012.
 Two-time All-American TJ Dudley took runner-up honors in 2016 after finishing eighth in 2015.
 Green and Kokesh also collected the first two Big Ten titles in school history in 2014, and Kokesh added a second one in 2015.
-The Huskers compiled a 52-13 dual record during that three-year stretch.

 Snyder, an Easton, Pa., native spent the 2009-10 season as the head assistant coach at Arizona State and helped guide five Sun Devils to the NCAA Championships in Omaha.
 Snyder began his coaching experience as an assistant at Harvard in 2002-03, while returning to the Husker wrestling program as a graduate assistant coach for two seasons (2003-04 and 2004-05), as NU went 38-5-1 in duals and finished fifth at the 2004 NCAA Championships.
 He helped coach eight All-Americans at NU during that time.